-Also, where a freight transport operation involves a domestic service in partnership between two railway undertakings, it is desirable that applicants indicate in their respective capacity requests the name of the railway undertaking - taking over or transferring, as the case may be.
+Where a freight transport operation involves a domestic service in partnership between two railway undertakings, it is desirable that applicants indicate in their respective capacity requests the name of the railway undertaking - taking over or transferring, as the case may be.
 This information is automatically requested in the PCS application.
-In Book In, this information can be entered on the tab "Other information" of the capacity request.
+In Book In, this information can be entered in the "Other information" section of the capacity request.